kkrishguptaa/spotbuds/README.md

 ## How to run this locally

-1. Clone the repository: `git clone https://github.com/kkrishguptaa/tastebuds.git`
+1. Clone the repository: `git clone https://github.com/kkrishguptaa/spotbuds.git`
-2. Navigate to the project directory: `cd tastebuds`
+2. Navigate to the project directory: `cd spotbuds`
 3. Open the `index.html` file in your browser through a local server (e.g., using `live-server` or any other static server).
 4. Create a spotify app at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 5. In `config.js`, add a spotify client ID and redirect URI.